-Being responsible also means ensuring that your Company's products are of high quality and completely safe for use by its consumers, employees and the environment.
-Unilever has a Safety & Environmental Assurance Centre (SEAC) which assures the safety and environmental sustainability of the products as well as the processes used to manufacture them.
+Being responsible also means ensuring that your of existing products.
+It can also improve the quality Company's products are of high quality and completely and availability of data used by us and others e.g. it safe for use by its consumers, employees and the environment.
+Unilever has a Safety & Environmental in a systemic approach on wellbeing embedding robust Assurance Centre (SEAC) which assures the safety and environmental sustainability of the products as well as the processes used to manufacture them.
 Your Company works closely on all safety and environmental assurance aspects with SEAC and releases any new product to the market after a successful product safety assessment from SEAC.